jzimmerman135/billsplit/README.md

 # billsplit

+# IMPORTANT!!!
 ## Still To Do:
-- add pro features page DONE
-- add links between websites PARTIALLY DONE (STILL NEED USER FEEDBACK LINK IN CONTACT PAGE AND IN CALCULATOR)
-- test everything working right
-- Update overlay menu content
+- FIX LINKS IN THE FEEDBACK PAGE (ZAMIE)
+- FIX CONTENT IN THE HOW TO PAGE (ANESU)

 - finalize github pages repo
 - upload all to cpanel hosting